 (1) Where a person appears as a witness before a Commission, the Treasurer of the State shall pay to that person a reasonable sum for the expenses of his attendance, certified by the Chairman in accordance with a scale which may be prescribed or, if a scale is not prescribed, such sum as the Chairman certifies as reasonable.

-(2) For the purposes of subsection (1) the Consolidated Fund is, to the necessary extent, appropriated accordingly.
+(2) For the purposes of subsection (1) the Consolidated Account is, to the necessary extent, appropriated accordingly.

 [Section 23 amended by No. 98 of 1985 s.
 3; No. 6 of 1993 s.
-11.]
+11; No. 77 of 2006 s.
+4.]

 24. Giving false testimony